Hair: Eyebrows and eyelashes

 The eyebrows provide moderate protection to the eyes from dirt, sweat and rain.
 They also play a key role in non-verbal communication by displaying emotions such as sadness, anger, surprise and excitement.
 In many other mammals, they contain much longer, whisker-like hairs that act as tactile sensors.

 The eyelash grows at the edges of the eyelid and protects the eye from dirt.
 The eyelash is to humans, camels, horses, ostriches etc., what whiskers are to cats; they are used to sense when dirt, dust, or any other potentially harmful object is too close to the eye.
 The eye reflexively closes as a result of this sensation.

+Eyebrows and eyelashes do not grow beyond a certain length (eyelashes are rarely more than 10 mm long).
+However, trichomegaly can cause the lashes to grow remarkably long and prominent (in some cases the upper lashes grow to 15 mm long).

 Evolution

 Hair has its origins in the common ancestor of mammals, the synapsids, about 300 million years ago.
 It is currently unknown at what stage the synapsids acquired mammalian characteristics such as body hair and mammary glands, as the fossils only rarely provide direct evidence for soft tissues.
-Skin impression of the belly and lower tail of a pelycosaur, possibly Haptodus shows the basal synapsid stock bore transverse rows of rectangular scutes, similar to those of a modern crocodile, so the age of acquirement of hair logically couldn't have been earlier than ~299 ma, based on the current understanding of the animal's phylogeny.
+Skin impression of the belly and lower tail of a pelycosaur, possibly Haptodus shows the basal synapsid stock bore transverse rows of rectangular scutes, similar to those of a modern crocodile, so the age of acquirement of hair logically could not have been earlier than ≈299 ma, based on the current understanding of the animal's phylogeny.
 An exceptionally well-preserved skull of Estemmenosuchus, a therapsid from the Upper Permian, shows smooth, hairless skin with what appears to be glandular depressions, though as a semi-aquatic species it might not have been particularly useful to determine the integument of terrestrial species.
-The oldest undisputed known fossils showing unambiguous imprints of hair are the Callovian (late middle Jurassic) Castorocauda and several contemporary haramiyidans, both near-mammal cynodonts, giving the age as no later than ~220 ma based on the modern phylogenetic understanding of these clades.
+The oldest undisputed known fossils showing unambiguous imprints of hair are the Callovian (late middle Jurassic) Castorocauda and several contemporary haramiyidans, both near-mammal cynodonts, giving the age as no later than ≈220 ma based on the modern phylogenetic understanding of these clades.
 More recently, studies on terminal Permian Russian coprolites may suggest that non-mammalian synapsids from that era had fur.
 If this is the case, these are the oldest hair remnants known, showcasing that fur occurred as far back as the latest Paleozoic.

 Some modern mammals have a special gland in front of each orbit used to preen the fur, called the harderian gland.
 Imprints of this structure are found in the skull of the small early mammals like Morganucodon, but not in their cynodont ancestors like Thrinaxodon.